Paulo-dev2/Transcribe/backend/README.md

 - DEEPGRAM=key, primeiro tem criar uma conta https://deepgram.com/ e criar a key ai é so adicionar.
 - DB_URI, a uri do monogdb
 - DB, é a variavel do nome do banco
+- HOST_VIDEO, é a variavel do caminho do vídeo

 Depois só roda o sequinte comando:
 ```bash